Bricktech2000/Notes/notes/zeigarnik effect.md

 _incomplete work versus the mind_

-**definition** the _Zeigarnik effect_ occurs when an activity that has been interrupted may be more readily recalled. it postulates that people remember unfinished or interrupted tasks better than completed tasks &mdash; Wikipedia
+**definition** the _Zeigarnik effect_ occurs when an activity that has been interrupted may be more readily recalled. it postulates that people remember unfinished or interrupted tasks better than completed tasks --- Wikipedia

 > **examples**
 >